 To assist you with the brand development process, in Week 10 you can present a very ‘short, sharp and shiny’ overview of the

-brand and the progress.
+brand and your progress.
 This progress report will then enable us to provide you with valuable feedback.

 tutorial class.
-Please not, if you choose to do the assignment in a smaller group, the expectations will be the same as groups with more members even though the workload will be more.
+Please note, if you choose to do the assignment in a smaller group, the expectations will be the same as groups with more members even though the individual workload will be more.

 You are restricted to 3 slides and 5 minutes.
-We are also limited to time so only 7 presentations are allowed within the tutorial.
-If you want to present, please inform the tutor and it will be a first in, first served policy.
+We are also limited in time, so only 7 presentations are allowed within the tutorial.
+If you want to present, please inform the tutor, and it will be a first-in, first-served policy.
 Remember, you can also talk to your tutor during the weekly consultation times.

 The brand development report is an important assessment as it will help demonstrate your understanding of the brand-related concepts discussed throughout the semester.
 It will be a video recording of a 15-minute PowerPoint presentation.
 In conjunction with the submission of your recording (video with audio), you must also provide a copy of your PowerPoint presentation so we can view both simultaneously when assessing your work.

-· Set up the problem or opportunity facing the brand with evidence.o You will get much of this information from your survey results and completing parts 2 and 3.
-I also want to stress is that you should be able to find a lot of great information regarding sales and market share trends from reviewing secondary information sources.
-This information really helps set up the problem / opportunity (e.g., is the category growing or declining, is the brand growing or declining faster than the category)· Contain a brand positioning statement so that when the reader goes through the document, they get a sense of why the brand is pursuing such strategies and can easily assess whether your recommendations are consistent with this.
+· Set up the problem or opportunity facing the brand with evidence.o You will get much of this information from your survey results and from completing parts 2 and 3.
+I also want to stress that you should be able to find a lot of great information regarding sales and market share trends by reviewing secondary information sources.
+This information really helps set up the problem/opportunity (e.g., is the category growing or declining, is the brand growing or declining faster than the category)· Contain a brand positioning statement so that when the reader goes through the document, they get a sense of why the brand is pursuing such strategies and can easily assess whether your recommendations are consistent with this.

 4. Brand Plan – Stretching the Brand

 This part is forward-looking.
 Using the understanding gained from the first two parts, key issues or opportunities will emerge.
-Your task is to develop a recommended plan of action for your chosen brand.
-This not only involves a recommendation of the desired brand image, but also managing the growth of the brand - owning the positioning, product development, improving engagement etc. Things to consider;· Think strategically / big picture.
+Your task is to develop a recommended action plan for your chosen brand.
+This not only involves a recommendation of the desired brand image but also managing the brand's growth - owning the positioning, product development, improving engagement etc. Things to consider;· Think strategically / big picture.
 Do they need to address a declining trend?
 Or do they need to build barriers?· Does the brand need to strengthen its position?
-Move towards a new positioning?· Once the strategic is done, you then need to think of how you would use line / brand extensions to achieve this?· Are there any recommendations at a tactical level (names, logos, designs, packaging, communications, etc.)?· Are there any brand energisers (i.e., secondary associations) that the brand should consider?
+Move towards a new positioning?· Once the strategic is done, you then need to think of how you would use line/brand extensions to achieve this.· Are there any recommendations at a tactical level (names, logos, designs, packaging, communications, etc.)?· Are there any brand energisers (i.e., secondary associations) that the brand should consider?

 The final report should cover the three areas outlined.

 As discussed, the final report will be a video recording of a 15-minute PowerPoint presentation.
-You may think that 15 minutes is a challenging time limit, this means that you need to tell a focused story.
+You may think that 15 minutes is a challenging time limit, so you need to tell a focused story.
 To do this I recommend the following steps;

 2. Review the overview, market, consumer and brand review sections and remove whatever information that does not relate